-- 5. In extreme circumstances, the City Manager may require work from home or other alternative work arrangements to ensure City services remain operational. - 6.
+- advocated by health officials and agencies such as the CDC.
+Furthermore, Employees are asked to assist in keeping their individual work areas clean. - 5.
+In extreme circumstances, the City Manager may require work from home or other alternative work arrangements to ensure City services remain operational. - 6.
 The City will not discriminate against any job applicant or employee based on the individual having a communicable or infectious disease.
 The City reserves the right to exclude a person with a communicable or infectious disease from workplace facilities, programs and functions if the City finds that, based on medical determination and CDC guidelines, such restriction is necessary for the welfare of the person who has the communicable or infectious disease and/or the welfare of others within the workplace.

-Effective Date: March 23, 2020 Last Revised: March 23, 2020
+Effective Date: March 23, 2020

-Policy 8.27: Employee Purchase of Surplus Electronic Equipment Page: 1 of 2
+Policy 8.27: Employee Purchase of Surplus Electronic

+Equipment Page: 1 of 2

 - A. SUBJECT.
 Employee Purchase of Surplus Electronic Equipment. - B. PURPOSE.
 To establish procedures for employees to purchase surplus electronic equipment. - C. POLICY.
 The policy of the City is to give employees the opportunity to purchase surplus computers, smartphones, and other low-value electronic equipment without the additional costs of going through a public auction site. - D. PROCEDURE Employee purchase of surplus electronics - 1.
 The IT Department will determine what equipment is to be declared surplus and prepare a resolution for approval of the City Manager and City Commission. - 2.
 No surplus equipment will be sold without an approved resolution of the City Commission. - 3.
 All devices will be wiped of City and end-user information - i.
 End-user profiles will be erased - ii.
 Devices will be removed from the City domain - iii.
 Software where licenses can be recovered for reuse will be removed - iv.
 Devices will be wiped - 1.
 PCs and laptops will have all white-space overwritten with the Cipher command - 2.
 Smartphones and cell phones will be reset to factory settings - 4.
 Employees whose equipment is being replaced shall have right of first refusal to purchase the equipment being replaced.
-Employees may purchase up to six (6) items total per fiscal year, including their own equipment. - 5.
-Equipment to be declared surplus that is not requested by the previous user will be listed in a Roster of Surplus Equipment that will be circulated to all employees via email. - 6.
+Employees may purchase up to six (6) items total per fiscal year, including their own equipment. - Equipment to be declared surplus that is not requested by the previous user will be listed in a Roster of Surplus Equipment that will be circulated to all employees via email. - 6.
 Requests will be taken on a first-come, first-serve basis in the following manner: